 There are some legal aspects of subcontractor payments that you need to understand.
 For one, you’ll need to collect a W9 form from any subcontractor that you pay more than $600 over a calendar year.
 Then, you’ll use the information from that W9 to produce a 1099 form at the end of the year.

-Also, if you’re wondering “How long does a contractor have to pay a subcontractor?”
-It varies.
+Also, if you’re wondering how long a contractor has to pay a subcontractor—it varies.
 Some states have “prompt payment” laws that require payment within certain time frames of the owner’s receipt of an approved invoice.
 In NY, these laws only apply to some residential private projects, but in California, they apply to private and public projects.
 Texas, Florida, and other states have similar laws as well, and there are even interest charges allowed for late payments.
+We recommend looking up local laws for your State or County to ensure you're following legal guidelines.

 That’s not all, either.
 Subcontractors can file a lien against the property if they’re not paid for their work.
 A lien can freeze financing and even force the sale of the property to ensure the subcontractor is paid for their work.
 This makes collecting lien waivers incredibly important for general contractors and project owners.